JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 subtitle: Delancey's PRS....
 published: false
 ---
+The company that will be letting all the new housing in the redeveloped shopping centre is entirely

 All the 979 new housing units proposed for the [shopping centre](shopping-centre) development will be rented will be rented, none will be for sale.
 They will be managed by __Get Living London__, part of the great Delancey family of offshore companies. __Get Living London__ also manages the 646 dwellings next door at [__Elephant One__](tribeca-square).
 All the housing units will be marketed as 'South Village'.
 There will also be 274 student accommodation units, which are being let at prices ranging from £279 per week ('Classic') to £349 per week ('Supreme').

 In Stratford, __Get Living London__ manages just over 1400 rented apartments at ['East Village'](http://eastvillagelondon.co.uk), formerly the Olympic Village, with another 2000 in the pipeline.